copperwater/xNetHack/README.md

 ## xNetHack

 xNetHack is a fork of the dungeon exploration game NetHack.
-It is a distant descendent of Rogue and Hack, and a direct descendant of the development version of NetHack 3.7.
+It is a distant descendant of Rogue and Hack, and a direct descendant of the development version of NetHack 3.7.
 For more information on NetHack, visit http://nethack.org, and for its public Git repository, see https://github.com/NetHack/NetHack.